 An Accessibility Client is any application that uses Accessibility APIs to obtain information about user interface elements.
 An Accessibility Server uses Accessibility APIs to expose information about an application’s user interface elements.

 Basic information on implementing an Accessibility Server on Microsoft Windows can be found in the following locations.

 - Implementing a Microsoft Active Accessibility (MSAA) Server

 - IAccessible2 Implementation Guide

 While the information contained in the above articles is useful, there are few complete examples.
-In addition, there is little information on the differences between the various technologies (such as C++/Win32 API, C++/WTL, C++/MFC, C#/Windows Forms, Java/SWT, etc.).
+In addition, there is little information on the differences between the various technologies (such as C++/Windows API, C++/WTL, C++/ATL and MFC, C#/Windows Forms, Java/SWT, etc.).